noamraph/nix-pills/pills/20-basic-dependencies-and-hooks.md

     done

 This demonstrates an important point.
-For the *current* package alone, it doesn\'t matter whether a dependency is propagated or not.
+For the *current* package alone, it doesn't matter whether a dependency is propagated or not.
 It will be processed the same way: called with `findInputs` and `addToEnv`.
 (The packages discovered by `findInputs`, which are also accumulated in `pkgs` and passed to `addToEnv`, are also the same in both cases.)